A family of algebras with trivial ozone group: Introduction

 \begin{definition} The \emph{ozone group} of an algebra $A$, denoted $\Oz(A)$, is the subgroup of automorphisms $\phi$ of $A$ such that $\phi(z)=z$ for all $z \in Z(A)$. \end{definition}

 The ozone group necessarily contains the Nakayama automorphism of $A$, hence $\Oz(A)=\{\id_A\}$ implies that $A$ is Calabi--Yau, but the converse is not true.
 If $q$ is a primitive $\ordq$-root of unity, $q \neq 1$, such that $3 \nmid \ordq$, then $B_q(t^2)$ has trivial ozone group.
 The only other three-dimensional quadratic Artin--Schelter regular algebras satisfying this condition are certain PI Sklyanin algebras (see \cite[Theorem 0.6]{CGWZ3}).
-Here we prove that a more general subclass of the $B_q(f)$ satisfy the trivial ozone property.
+Here we prove this more generally for the $B_q(f)$ satisfying certain conditions.

 \begin{thmintro}[Theorem \ref{thm.trivial}] Suppose $f \neq 0$ and let $q$ be a primitive $\ordq$-root of unity such that $n>1$ and $\ordq\nmid(j+1)$ for all $j\in\supp(f)$.
 Then $\Oz(B_q(f))$ is trivial. \end{thmintro}